 The propylene feed to the reaction is measured as temperature (TI 2402), pressure (PR 2402) and flowrate (FR 2403).

-The recycle line to the tank through the water cooler E 305 ensure, by means of the FRC 2402, a constant propylene flowrate in order to avoid caviation risks in the pumps (minimum flow rate = 70% of the nominal) and keep constant the pressure of the delivery line.
+The recycle line to the tank through the water cooler E 305 ensure, by means of the FIC 2402, a constant propylene flowrate in order to avoid caviation risks in the pumps (minimum flow rate = 70% of the nominal) and keep constant the pressure of the delivery line.

 As cited above, the tank works at constant level; the level alarms LAHH 2402 and LALL 2403 warn any anomaly.